deltasoftmx/AcademicNetworkServices/docs/WEB_SERVICES.md

 #### Description

-Create a new student user in the system.
+Create a new student user in the system and return a session token.

 #### Endpoint
 `/v1/api/social-network/users/signup`